openshift/enhancements/enhancements/workload-partitioning/wide-availability-workload-partitioning.md

 We need to make it very clear to customers that this feature is supported as a day 0 configuration and day n+1 alterations are not be supported with this enhancement.
-Part of that messaging should involve a clear indication that this should be a cluster wide feature.
+Part of that messaging should involve a clear indication that this currently will be a cluster wide feature.

 A risk we can run into is that a customer can apply a CPU set that is too small or out of bounds can cause problems such as extremely poor performance or start